WSGC Summer Undergraduate Research Program: Student Information

 - Attendance and participation in a weekly two-hour seminar meeting

 - A 10-minute presentation to seminar participants on the student's research

 - A research poster summarizing the student's project, due upon completion of the program

-SURP students will display their posters at the annual Space Grant reception held during Fall Quarter and will apply for acceptance to the campus-wide Undergraduate Research Symposium the following spring.
+SURP students will display their posters at the annual Space Grant poster session and reception held during Fall Quarter and will apply for acceptance to the campus-wide Undergraduate Research Symposium the following spring.

 Application: The following materials complete the application process:

 - A current, unofficial copy of your transcripts

 - A brief resume outlining your skills and relevant activities